 Milany Castle from Vallfogona de Ripollès

-The Sierra de Milany is a great unknown to the general public.
-Proof of this is that practically no one will meet us doing this route and that some paths are not very well trodden.
-This is precisely the grace of this mountain range: kilometers and kilometers where the beech is the lord and master of a hidden corner of the Pre-Pyrenees.
+The Sierra de Milany is a great unknown for the general public.
+Proof of this is that practically we will not find anyone doing this route and that some paths are not well trodden.
+This is precisely the grace of this mountain range: kilometers and kilometers where the beech tree is the lord and master of a hidden corner of the Pre-Pyrenees.
 A great excursion to do in the fall.

 Difficulty: moderate.
 The main difficulty is orientation when the leaves fall.
-All the way is well marked with GR and PR signs, although at some points it will be good to consult the GPS.
+All the way is well marked with GR and PR signs, although at some points it will be good for us to check the GPS.

-Time: between 5 and 6 hours depending on pace and stops
+Time: between 5 and 6 hours according to rhythm and stops

 Kilometers: 16.8 km

 Variants: An alternative for the descent would be through the Fuente de la Tosca and the Torrent de la Masica.
-So run off quite around.
-As other options, you can get to Milany Castle from the southern slope from Vidrá or Llaés, or from a track that approaches us.
+So drain off the turn quite a bit.
+Like other options, you can reach the Castillo de Milany by the southern slope from Vidrá or Llaés, or from a track that approaches us.

-Access: We arrive at Vallfogona on the N-260a that goes from Ripoll to Olot for Vallfogona and Coll de Canes.
-We leave the car in the nucleus of Vallfogona and start walking from the town towards the medieval bridge of Vallfogona.
+Access: We arrive at Vallfogona by the N-260a that goes from Ripoll to Olot to Vallfogona and the Coll de Canes.
+We leave the car in the center of Vallfogona and start walking from the town towards the medieval bridge of Vallfogona.

-We start the route towards the Castle of Milany.
-During the climb, we will follow the signs for the GR-3 / GR-151.1, one of the Caminos del Abad Oliba.
+We start the route in the direction of the Milany Castle.
+During the ascent, we will follow the GR-3 / GR-151.1 signs, one of the Abad Oliba Paths.
 We will start but going down to the Medieval Bridge to cross the Riera de Vallfogona.

-On the other side of the bridge, we turn right (a signpost points us to Castillo de Milany 6 km away).
-We continue along a section of cobblestone road, very beautiful, between boxwood and hazelnut trees.
-The trail climbs and we gain altitude quickly through the forest.
-We will always follow the GR and yellow marks that will be especially useful in some meadows where there are other cattle and cattle trails.
-We crossed several fences of cattle (we get to count to 7), and we also crossed a forest track.
+On the other side of the bridge, we turn right (a signpost points us to the Castillo de Milany 6 km away).
+We continue along a very pretty stretch of paved road, between boxwood and hazelnut trees.
+The path goes up and we gain height quickly through the forest.
+We will always follow the GR and yellow marks that will be especially useful in some meadows where there are other cow and cattle trails.
+We crossed several cattle fences (let's count to 7), and we also crossed a forest track.
 From here, we already have a magnificent view of the town of Vallfogona and the entire valley.
-Soon, we found another track with a signpost.
+Soon we found another track with a signpost.

-Now we continue for a long half hour (2.5 km) along the forest track that climbs much more smoothly.
+We now continue for a long half hour (2.5 km) along the forest track that rises much more gently.
 This track, according to the ICC, is called Camino del Bac de la Portella.
-The path borders the Portella and faces south.
-Progressively, we leave the red pine forest and enter the beech forest, increasingly lush.
-Around Todos los Santos has incredible ocher tones.
+The path skirts La Portella and faces south.
+Progressively, we leave the red pine forest and we enter towards the beech forest, increasingly lush.
+Around Todos los Santos it has incredible ocher tones.

-After a bend in the track in the Torrent de Can Cuc, we leave the track and go up to the left along a path that goes up the side of the canal (we will find signs for the GR).
-During the way up the road, we will cross several old forest tracks.
+After a curve in the track at the Torrent de Can Cuc, we leave the track and go up to the left along a path that goes up the side of the canal (we will find signs of the GR).
+During the ascent along the path, we will cross several old forest tracks.
 This section is all beech with boxwood undergrowth.

-After about 20-30 minutes we will reach another forest track where we turn to the right, direction West and go up the side of the track to avoid making more turns.
-Finally, we find a path that goes up to Cuello de Milany where we reach the end of the ridge.
+After about 20-30 minutes we will reach another forest track where we turn to the right, heading west and go up the side of the track to avoid making more turns.
+Finally, we find a path that goes up to the Cuello de Milany where we reach the end of the ridge.

-From this point we already see Milany's Castle, now we only need to finish crowning this summit by passing the side of the track and doing a small climb where a couple of pins will help us put our hands if necessary.
-From the castle (in restoration works as of 2019), we go up to the viewpoint of the tower from where we will perfectly see the entire Pre-Pyrenees from La Garrotxa to Pedraforca, apart from all the Ripollès and the beech trees that cover the surroundings.
-To the south, the Montseny and Bellmunt peaks stand out.
+From this point we can already see the Castillo de Milany, now we only need to finish crowning this peak, passing by the side of the track and making a small climb where a couple of pins will help us to put our hands if necessary.
+From the castle (undergoing restoration works as of 2019), we go up to the tower's viewpoint from where we will see perfectly all the Pre-Pyrenees from Garrotxa to Pedraforca, apart from all the Ripollès and the beech trees that line the surroundings.
+To the south, the summits of Montseny and Bellmunt stand out.

-During this section, we will pass several fences of the cows' yarn and we will alternate stretches of meadows and stretches of beech.
-The forest covers a good part of the views, but it will allow us to enjoy a magnificent and silent environment.
+During this section, we will pass several fences of the cow yarns and we will alternate sections of meadows and sections of beech forest.
+The forest covers a good part of the views, but it will allow us to enjoy a magnificent environment and in silence.

 Progressively, the path is blurred by the effect of the beech leaves, especially in autumn.
-We go down to the neck of the Espinal where an electric line passes.
-We cross the neck and continue, now uphill, until we recover the ridge thread, slightly on the southern slope.
-In the stretches of meadow, we will have to look at the marks to avoid losing our way.
+We go down to the neck of the Espinal where a power line passes.
+We cross the neck and continue, now uphill, until we recover the ridge line, slightly on the southern slope.
+In the meadow sections, we will have to pay attention to the markings so as not to lose our way.

-We passed through the neck of Trevija and finally reached Santa Magdalena de Cambrils, a small hermitage on top of a hill.
-The beech environment is very beautiful.
-An indicator sign marks the various routes to get here: from Collfred, Vidrà, etc. We will continue towards Vallfogona, which marks 2h30 '.
+We pass through the Trevija neck and finally arrive at Santa Magdalena de Cambrils, a small hermitage on top of a hill.
+The environment of the beech forest is very beautiful.
+An indicator sign marks the various routes to get here: from Collfred, Vidrà, etc. We will continue towards the Vallfogona which marks 2h30 '.

-From the hermitage, we turn back, cross a fence and go down a path heading Northwest, indicated with PR marks.
-The path goes down quickly.
+From the hermitage, we go back, cross a fence and go down a path in a Northwest direction, indicated with PR marks.
+The road goes down quickly.
 We cross a forest track and, further down, we come to another forest track that we will follow for about 300m towards the Northwest.
-In a curve, we will take a path (marked with PR milestones and signs) and we go down north to the Plan de Puigvassall.
-At this point, we turn onto a track to the left to Puigvassall's house.
+At a curve, we will take a path (marked with milestones and PR signs) and we go down towards the North until the Plan de Puigvassall.
+At this point, we turn left along a track to the Puigvassall house.

-When we get to the house, we skirt it to the right and continue along the path it plans and go north.
-Important not to deviate in any of the trails that are near the house: we are going to look at the PR marks and purple points.
+When we get to the house, we go around it to the right and we continue along the path that plans and goes down towards the North.
+It is important not to deviate on any of the trails near the house: we are going to look at the PR marks and purple spots.

-In half an hour we will reach the bottom of the valley, on the concrete track that Camping Mas La Bauma.
-We follow it a section and further down we turn left.
-We pass by some camping cabins and continue down the track going down gently.
+In about half an hour we will reach the bottom of the valley, on the concrete track that the Camping Mas La Bauma.
+We follow it a stretch and further down we turn left.
+We pass some camping cabins and continue along the trail, descending gently.
 From here we could continue directly along the track to the town.
-We follow it for a stretch, but then we take the PR path that goes down until we cross the Riera de Vallfogona and you will find the track right next to the stream.
-In this way, we do a little shortcut.
+We follow it for a section, but then we take the PR path that goes down until we cross the Riera de Vallfogona and you will find the track right next to the stream.
+In this way, we make a bit of a shortcut.
 Finally, we reach the town by track and complete this interesting circular route.